jiho283/ProPerSim/README.md

 To start the demo, go to the following address on your browser: `http://localhost:8000/demo/<simulation-name>/<starting-time-step>/<simulation-speed>`.
 Note that `<simulation-name>` and `<starting-time-step>` denote the same things as mentioned above. `<simulation-speed>` can be set to control the demo speed, where 1 is the slowest, and 5 is the fastest.
 For instance, visiting the following link will start a pre-simulated example, beginning at time-step 1, with a medium demo speed:
 [http://localhost:8000/demo/July1_the_ville_isabella_maria_klaus-step-3-20/1/3/](http://localhost:8000/demo/July1_the_ville_isabella_maria_klaus-step-3-20/1/3/)

+## Evaluation
+If you check `reverie/backend/evaluation.ipynb`, you can see the code that calculates the average score received by the assistant each day.

 ## Acknowledgement
 The foundation of this code is based on [Generative Agents](https://github.com/joonspk-research/generative_agents), and we would like to express our gratitude to the authors for providing their code.